 IMPORTANT – At a minimum you HAVE TO arrange flights and accommodation BEFORE you apply for your documents as those details need to be included on the document applications.

-The Documents – apply well in advance
+The Documents – apply well in advance - no later than 4 weeks prior to travelling, earlier is better.

 If you are travelling through different states with your firearms you may need separate Permits for every state.
 Some states will accept other states overseas Visitor Firearms Permit, check on the Police website for this.